gjyoung1974/cis.hardend.gce.autoscaler/README.md

-Google Compute Autoscaling with Terraform and Packer
+Google Compute Engine - Autoscaling with Terraform and Packer
 ==========

 Using Terraform and Packer to bootstrap a google cloud autoscaling group.